Looking to buy a property in Barcelona in 2023? Here's what you need to know

 • the buying process is relatively straightforward

-• the cost of living in Barcelona is lower compared to UK or US
+• the cost of living in Barcelona is lower compared to the UK or the US

 • multiple mortgage options for foreigners buying property in Barcelona